marciomat/reverse_engineering/hackthebox/headache/README.md

 │     │└──< 0x00001fc0      71ed           jno main
 ```

 These instructions seem very random and don't make sense.

-Plus, we can't see any instruction to print the messages we expect to see on the screen.
+And when we look at the rest of the function, we can't see any instruction to print the messages we expect to see on the screen.
 So there is something else going on.

 If we run the binary and set a breakpoint right before we enter `main()`, this is what we see: